Eric C Greathead

 #8339, b. about 1888, d.
 1915

-Ethel Egglestone was born about 1888.1 She married John Greathead, son of George Greathead and Mary Ann Moses, on 13 October 1906 in Register Office, Chester le Street, Durham, England.2 She died in 1915 in Chester le Street, Durham, England, sadly he also lost four of his children in that year.3 She was buried on 4 September 1915 in Cemetery, Pelton, Durham, England, in plot OD160 together with her daughters Violet and Ethel.
+Ethel Egglestone was born about 1888.1 She married John Greathead, son of George Greathead and Mary Ann Moses, on 13 October 1906 in Register Office, Chester le Street, Durham, England.2 In the census of 2 April 1911 in 40 Pine Street, Grange Villa, Chester le Street, Durham, England, she was listed as the wife of John Greathead.3 Ethel died in 1915 in Chester le Street, Durham, England, sadly he also lost four of his children in that year.4 Ethel was buried on 4 September 1915 in Cemetery, Pelton, Durham, England, in plot OD160 together with her daughters Violet and Ethel.
 Her son Augustus was buried in plot OD 138 and her daughter Priscilla in plot OD 157.
-All five died in 1915.4
+All five died in 1915.5,6

 Children of Ethel Egglestone and John Greathead